 Administrative-assigned Detention: Upon 24 hour notice, administrators may assign students to detention in a designated classroom.
-Administrative detention will be held daily 7:30 AM until 7:55 AM, lunch detention, and 3:05 PM until 3:30 PM in B-6.
+Administrative detention will be held during lunch in room E-2 (ISS).
+Students should pick up a lunch before reporting to administrative detention.
 Students who fail to report will be assigned to In-School Suspension.